 Faculty leader expenses include all expenditures for all program leaders, including the primary faculty leader, additional faculty leaders, and any assistant leaders.
 If the program has multiple leaders, include the combined totals for all leaders in this one column.
 If you wish to include a Student Learning Assistant as a leader on your program, you may include this participant's expenses in the Faculty Leader Expenses column.

-Note that, for individual and group meals, OIP cannot provide a state or federal "per diem" rate unless the approved budget explicitly includes those amounts.
+Note that, for individual and group meals, OIP will not approve a program that uses the full federal "per diem" rate for leader meals.
+The faculty leader shall work with Education Abroad to determine the appropriate amount needed for leader meals.
 The amount of funds available for meals may not exceed the itemized amount that the program collects from students' tuition or program fees.
 If a faculty leader wishes to use an external subsidy (like a DRA) to supplement the budgeted amount for meals, he or she must provide the OIP Accountants with the following information:

 - Written approval from the department head and college dean to use the those funds to offset the excess funds from the budgeted leader meals